 For fans of Sarracenia flava, leucophylla hybrids, make sure to check out Flytrap King Nursery's Sarracenia 'Lunchbox', another Brooks Garcia introduction.

 Pitcher Plant Care: Plant Sarracenia Leah Wilkerson in full sun to part shade outdoors.
 Use peat moss and perlite in a very large planter and keep it wet.
 S. 'Leah Wilkerson' will reach its full potential only when grown in a planter with adequate room.
 For plants reaching maturity, try a 5 gallon or larger container.
-In a bog garden, use a mixture of peat moss and sand.
 It loses its leaves in the winter.
 Cold hardy to 20F in a pot and 0F in the ground.